This document specifies the interface between a single lifecycle and one or more buildpacks.

 GIVEN:

-For each buildpack in each group in order, the lifecycle MUST execute /bin/detect
+For each buildpack in each group in order, the lifecycle MUST execute /bin/detect.

-is non-zero and the buildpack is not marked optional, \
+IF the exit status of /bin/detect is non-zero and the buildpack is not marked optional, \

 THEN the lifecycle MUST proceed to the next group or fail detection completely if no more groups are present.

-is zero or the buildpack is marked optional,
+IF the exit status of /bin/detect is zero or the buildpack is marked optional,

 IF the buildpack is not the last buildpack in the group, \ THEN the lifecycle MUST proceed to the next buildpack in the group.